OdayMansour/py-dumboard/readme.md

 - *Terminal 3:* Start the Fetcher: `python openweather-fetch.py`
   - Go to the Conductor info page and note the third member: `http://127.0.0.1:1201/info/`
   - Look at the Fetcher and Depot terminals and see them interact

+## FSM

+There's a Finite State Machine now.
+It'll be the main event loop, handling inputs and keeping track of the board's state.

+To see it in action run `python fsm.py` and see the state change.